thomaseizinger/xtra/README.md

 ## Features
 - Safe: there is no unsafe code in xtra (there is some necessary in `futures`, but that's par for the course).
-- Small and lightweight: it only depends on `futures` by default.
+- Small and lightweight: it only depends on `futures` and `flume` (a very light crate) by default.
 - Asynchronous and synchronous message handlers.
 - Simple asynchronous message handling interface which allows `async`/`await` syntax even when borrowing `self`.
 - Does not depend on its own runtime and can be run with any futures executor ([Tokio](https://tokio.rs/) and [async-std](https://async.rs/) have the `Actor::spawn` convenience method implemented out of the box).
-- Quite fast (under Tokio, <170ns time from sending a message to it being processed for sending without waiting for a result on my development machine with an AMD Ryzen 3 3200G)
+- Quite fast (under Tokio, ~100ns time from sending a message to it being processed for sending without waiting for a result on my development machine with an AMD Ryzen 3 3200G)

 ## Caveats